isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 16. What is the duration of stay in Singapore that my employee will be eligible for under PCA?
 Can I extend the PCA period for my employee?

-The duration of stay in Singapore is tied to the validity of the employee’s long-term work pass for business and work (for employees who are work pass holders), or the validity of the employee’s PR status in Singapore (for employees who are Singapore PRs)
+The duration of stay in Singapore is tied to the validity of the employee’s long-term work pass for business and work (for employees who are work pass holders), or the validity of the employee’s PR status in Singapore (for employees who are Singapore PRs).

 Should the employee leave Singapore, employers will only be able to apply for a new PCA for their employee to re-enter Singapore 90 days after the date of his/her prior entry.